Bushfire Recovery Victoria (BRV)

 Past recovery programs

 Some 27 nationally-listed and 19 state-listed species were encompassed in the fire area.
 The area included core habitat of iconic species such as Leadbeater's Possum and the nationally endangered Barred Galaxias fish.
+It was feared that fire sensitive and nationally significant ecological communities, such as rainforest, alpine wetlands and tall wet forests, had been burnt and may not recover.

-Soon after the fire, recovery activities included:
+Soon after the fire, urgent recovery activities include:

 - temporary relocation of native fish species (Barred Galaxias, Macquarie Perch) to safe refuges